I love your site btw! Alex Slater.

 The best places to stay in Costa Blanca

 - La Madrugada offers reliable sunshine and sea views a short distance from the coast, in a town with a decent market and plenty of nice local scenery.

 For a family beach break

-If you're travelling with kids try Aqualandia, Europe's largest water park, of big brash Terra Mitica, Benidorm's thumping theme park.
+If you're travelling with kids try Aqualandia, Europe's largest water park, or big brash Terra Mitica, Benidorm's thumping theme park.
 Or for the whole family, maybe a sailing day trip or two?
-Or a visit to Terra Natura, a cross between a zoo and a theme park.
+Or a visit to Terra Natura, a cross between a zoo and a theme park?

 - Casa del Maco is one of the best places to stay on the Costa Blanca for families, a rustic, elegant hotel surrounded by olive groves, almond orchards and vineyards - so make as much noise as you like!

 For fishing village chic

 Not all of the old fishing village charm has been concreted over.
 There are still a few small pockets of lovely 'old town' to be discovered.
 If that's what you're looking for try Javea or Altea.
 If you're looking for a hidden paradise seek out Granadella Beach, just outside Javea.
 And if you're looking for a picturesque, traditional mountain village visit Gaudalest, 30mins drive from Altea.

 - If you choose Altea, consider staying at La Serena, which is right in the heart of Altea's old town, yet also has lovely sea views - it's only three blocks from the beach.
 It's also perfect if you're looking for romance - there are only 12 rooms and no chlidren in sight!